JSBarrington/ez-convphase/README.md

 ## Why?

-- Alignments often contain missing, gap, and tri-allelic characters, which are not supported by ConvPhase.
+- Alignments can contain tri-allelic, missing and gap characters, which are not supported by ConvPhase.
 - ConvPhase requires strict inputs, this wrappers removes columns with prohibited characters and round-trips back to the **original alignment length**.
 - `ez-convphase` does: *sanitize → phase → rebuild* — and preserves your IDs.